SCRT-HQ/VaporShell/docs/glossary/New-VSEC2SecurityGroupEgress.md

----
-layout: glossary
-title: New-VSEC2SecurityGroupEgress
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2SecurityGroupEgress

 ## SYNOPSIS
-Adds an AWS::EC2::SecurityGroupEgress resource to the template
+Adds an AWS::EC2::SecurityGroupEgress resource to the template.
+EC2-VPC only\] Adds the specified egress rules to a security group for use with a VPC.

 ## SYNTAX